leebecker/dotfiles/README.md

 # Git setup
-For a good overview of how to setup git, read this [Creating a Happy Git Environment README](https://gist.github.com/trey/2722934)
+For a good overview of how to setup git, read this [Creating a Happy Git Environment README](https://gist.github.com/trey/2722934).
+Follow these to get email, bash-completion and more.

 Here are some local symlinks to create